2012 Design Award, American Society of Landscape Architects, Iowa Chapter

 Carved into a hollow in Rand Park, the site held a natural slope that provides desirable audience seating for the pavilion.
 Culling design reminiscent of ancient Greece theatrons, the amphitheater was designed to host both acoustical and amplified entertainment.
 For maximum sound projection a convex-shaped acoustical wall was designed at the rear of the pavilion.

-Designed to host 1,200-1,500 people, the gentle sloping of the site allows audience members to easily move along the grass, or by the pathway.
+Designed to host 1,200 to 1,500 people, the gentle sloping of the site allows audience members to easily move along the grass, or by the pathway.
 Special consideration was given to the pavilion’s future use hosting various events.
 The area was designed to be fully handicap accessible, so that the venue may be easily enjoyed by all.